UNCTAD’s technical assistance activities to advance a green economy

 NGERs are demand-driven.
 The first step in any NGER project involves an official request from a government to undertake a project.
 UNCTAD then works with a designated national ministry to launch and implement the project.

-To date, UNCTAD has received expressions of interest in NGERs from over a dozen countries.
-NGERs have recently been launched in Ecuador and Vanuatu.
-NGERs will begin soon in Ethiopia and Oman.
-Other NGERs will follow in 2015 onwards.
+To date, UNCTAD has received expressions of interest in NGERs from over twenty countries.
+NGERs have been launched in Ecuador, Vanuatu, Morocco and Ethiopia.
+Another NGER is in preparation in Oman and additional countries will follow in 2016 onwards.